 Leading construction companies of the region are represented on the KSU Construction Industry Advisory Board, who recruit from KSU and also provide networking opportunities to our students, which result in quick placement of our graduates.

 Scholarships are also available for qualified candidates through the generosity of the board, alumni and other donors.

 While generally project management is defined as managing resources over the life cycle of a project —when working in the construction industry your outlook must be broader.
 Construction management projects include a wider variety of constraints to consider that are specific to the design and build of construction projects.
 Construction project management can interact with a variety of different disciplines in the lifetime of a project as well, from architecture to engineering to public works to city planning.

 You will choose the KSU Masters in Construction Management teaching models that best fit your goals and objectives.

 Schools in the U.S. that students want to attend reported by U.S. News and World Report

 Companies recruited students and alumni from KSU in 2020

 Job Placement – Our Advisory Board actively helps our students and graduates get hired into the industry.

 Accreditation and Ranking – This degree program has been recognized for its quality.
-The Construction Management degree is accredited by the American Council of Construction Education(ACCE) and the International Facility Management Association (IFMA).
+The Construction Management degree is accredited by the American Council of Construction Education(ACCE).

 Most Scholarship Awards – We award more scholarships, with the largest amounts, than any other department at KSU.